THE EASIEST

 """

-# input("Press Enter to see all attibutes that the Cloud Display Device Stores")
+# input("Press Enter to see all attributes that the Cloud Display Device stores")

 # To access some individual attributes: